mikeAdamss/newsfeeder/README.md

   The backend outputs per-topic JSON files, and the React frontend automatically builds a modern, filterable news website.
 The whole process is automated and deployed via GitHub Actions.

 **Current setup:** We gather and process articles for up to 1 hour per run, and the workflow is scheduled to run every 2 hours.
 (You can adjust both values; see the technical setup for details.)

 ---

-## What is Newsfeeder?

-Newsfeeder is a personal project that brings together the latest news from your favorite sources, filters and summarizes them using both classic keyword techniques and modern LLMs (Large Language Models), and presents everything in a clean, fast React web app.
-It’s designed to be easy to extend, fun to tinker with, and a great way to showcase some full-stack automation and AI skills.

----